japamat/personal_site/src/Components/IpsumGenerator/README.md

 ## Ipsum Generator

-I build a web scraper to get the character's lines using Express.js and Cheerio.js.
-You can check it out [here](https://github.com/japamat/daria-scraper/blob/master/dariaScraper.js)
+I built a web scraper to get the character's lines using Express.js and Cheerio.js.
+The ipsum generator uses whats known as a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain).
+Basically, for a given character, the scraper goes through every line and episode, in order, and places all of their words into an array.
+Once complete, the array is traveresed and an object is created with every word being a key with an array of all the words that have come after it.
+To generate ipsum, you pick a starter word at random, and one of the words that has come after it at random as well.
+The word that follows becomes your new key.
+You can check it out the scraper [here](https://github.com/japamat/daria-scraper/blob/master/dariaScraper.js)